akeneo/pim-api-docs/content/apps/authentication-and-authorization.md

 By following the “getting started” sections below, we will walk you through each of these concepts in a step by step process.

-:::tips If you just want to bootstrap an App with predefined authorization scopes to start your development, follow our dedicated tutorial.
+:::tips If you just want to bootstrap an App with predefined authorization scopes to start your development, follow our  [dedicated tutorial](/tutorials/how-to-get-your-app-token.html) .
 :::

 ## Authorization vs authentication